snotskie/ttrpg/site/src/index.md

 **🧘‍♀️💕👿 Compelling Spark:** The spark of a character who seems about to spin any loss into a win--or vice versa--, a sly, tactical force to be reckoned with!
 Use this Spark for actions related to Heart, Hurt, and being Wisened that push beyond the mundane, such as illusion

 Like your Basic Stats, when you begin the game, all of your Spark Stats are equal, except each Spark Stat uses $2d4$ for their Spark Stat Checks.
-At the end of a session, you may spend:
+At the end of a session, you may:

-- $4$ unspent Blessings to upgrade a single Spark Stat's die from $2d4$ to $2d6$
+- spend $4$ unspent Blessings to upgrade a single Spark Stat's die from $2d4$ to $2d6$
-- $6$ unspent Blessings to upgrade a single Spark Stat's die from $2d6$ to $2d8$
+- spend $6$ unspent Blessings to upgrade a single Spark Stat's die from $2d6$ to $2d8$
-- $8$ unspent Blessings to upgrade a single Spark Stat's die from $2d8$ to $2d10$
+- spend $8$ unspent Blessings to upgrade a single Spark Stat's die from $2d8$ to $2d10$

 For each Spark Stat related to your Lifestyle, upgrading its die costs $1$ fewer Blessing each time.